 With majors in English literature, English-secondary education, publishing and editing, and creative writing, the Department of English and Creative Writing is a vital hub for the written word.
 The department has a unique structure: we have co-chairs in English and creative writing: Laurence Roth heads English and the majors under its umbrella; Glen Retief heads creative writing.
 Faculty work together across the department, but much of the service that we do breaks along disciplinary lines.
 Creative writing faculty most often do service for the creative writing major and English literature faculty perform service for the majors housed with English: literature, publishing and editing, and English-secondary education.

-If we think of service as stewardship of inherited structures and strategic cultivation of future structures this breakdown makes sense in terms of focusing faculty time and energy into majors and programming that serve specific students.
+If we think of service as stewardship of inherited structures and strategic cultivation of future structures this division focuses faculty time and energy into majors and programming that serve specific students.
 As such, my main service to our large department focuses on the creative writing major (you can view this webpage here) and the Writers Institute (and you can view this webpage here), which is both the physical building that houses our creative writing offices and classrooms and the umbrella under which we put our visiting writers series, our literary journals, and other beyond-the-classroom activities.

 Stewardship of Inherited Structures